heig-vd-dai-course/heig-vd-dai-course/02-introduction-to-part-1/PRESENTATION.md

 ## What happens when you browse the Web?

-1. You request a resource (a file) from a Web server
+1. You request a resource (e.g. a file) from a Web server
 2. The Web server opens the file
 3. The Web server reads the file
 4. The Web server sends the file to you
-5. Your Web browser receive the file
+5. Your Web browser receives the file
 6. Your Web browser displays the file

 The whole process uses **input/output** (IO) operations!